eclipse-sumo/sumo/docs/web/docs/Simulation/VehicleInsertion.md

 - Color vehicles *by insertion delay*
 - Color Streets *by insertion backlog*
-- Opening Vehicle statistics lists the number of *insertion-backloged vehicles* for the whole network.
+- Opening Vehicle statistics lists the number of *insertion-backlogged vehicles* for the whole network.
 - The parameter Dialog for individual vehicles lists *desired depart* and *depart delay*

 ## Effect of simulation step-length
-Insertion attemps can only happen in every simulation step.
+Insertion attempts can only happen in every simulation step.
 This may cause artifacts in insertion spacing because at the default step-length of 1s is (usually) too short for vehicles to be inserted in successive steps on the same depart location.
 By default, the next attempt happens 2 seconds after the first vehicle has departed and this gap may be much larger then mandated by the carFollowModel.
 There are multiple ways to avoid this effect:

 - the step-length can be reduced